Sultanate of Dahlak: Demise

-By the 15th century, the economy of the sultanate was not only in decline, but it was also forced to pay tribute to the emperors of Ethiopia.
-In 1464–1465, Massawa and the Dahlak archipelago were pillaged by emperor Zara Yaqob.
+By the 15th century the economy of the sultanate was in decline.
+In 1464–65, Massawa and the Dahlak archipelago were pillaged by the Ethiopian emperor Zara Yaqob, during which the local qadi was killed.
 By 1513 Dahlak had become a vassal of the Tahirids.
-In 1517 and 1520 it came into conflict with the Portuguese empire, resulting in much destruction.
-By 1526 the Dahalik sultan, Ahmad, had been degraded to a tributary.
-There was a short revival of the sultanate during the Ethiopian-Adal war, where the sultanate of Adal waged a temporarily successful jihad against the Ethiopian Empire.
+In 1517 and 1520 it came into conflict with the Portuguese Empire, resulting in much destruction.
+By 1526 sultan Ahmad had submitted to the Portuguese and committed himself to pay 3,000 pardaos annually.
+There was a short revival of the sultanate during the Ethiopian-Adal War, when sultan Ahmad allied with the Adal Sultanate against the Ethiopian Empire.
 Sultan Ahmad joined Adal and was rewarded with the port town of Arkiko.
-However, in 1541, one year after the death of sultan Ahmad, the Portuguese returned and destroyed Dahlak yet again.
+However, in 1541, one year after the death of Sultan Ahmad, the Portuguese returned and destroyed Dahlak yet again.
+His stele describes him as a fighter for the faith and gives his death as 24 February 1540.
 Sixteen years later, the islands were occupied by the Ottoman Empire, who made them part of the Habesh Eyalet.
 Under the rule of the Ottomans, the Dahlak islands lost their significance.

 Dahlak Kebir

 Dahlak Kebir, a site on the same-named Dahlak Kebir Island, contains material dating to the era of the sultanate.
-Nearly 300 tombstones have been discovered.
+More than 260 tombstones have been discovered.
 They attest the presence of a cosmopolitan population originating from all over the Islamic world.
 Several, now deteriorating, qubbas have been noted.
 The settlement itself consisted of well-built stone houses made of coral.
 The site also contains several settlement mounds.
 The medieval population used sophisticated cisterns to ensure a continuous supply of freshwater.